jong8jong8/project/background/ubuntu.md

 ### How to install Microsoft Edge to use New Bing
-- You need MS Account.
+- You need a MS Account.

 ```sh
 curl https://packages.microsoft.com/keys/microsoft.asc | gpg --dearmor > microsoft.gpg